O-Despo/athenaeum/technologies/numpy/np-intro.md

 #### Attrs of array

 - **array**: fixed size container of items with same type and size
-- dims deffined by shape
+- dims defined by shape
 - **axes**: what NP call dimensions

 e.i.